mitchness/DoorDilemma/README.md

          Teases you like it’s staying open... then snaps shut like a bear trap.

                 JEFF
          Those are the worst.

-Totally unpredictable.
-Mechanical treachery.
+         You think you have time... then suddenly you don't.

+                LARRY
+         Exactly!

+         That's the trap.

 JEFF’S WIFE enters.